KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Emojis.md

-# Understanding Actions
+# Understanding Emojis

 This article describes the KeyboardKit emoji model and how to use it.

+[KeyboardKit Pro][Pro] specific features are described at the end of this document.

 ## Emojis

-KeyboardKit has an ``Emoji`` type that lets you handle emojis in a more structured way.
+KeyboardKit has an ``Emoji`` type that lets you handle emojis in a structured way.

 You can create an emoji like this: